 Mark, ever-changing in appearance, is the guide I see most frequently.
 I often wonder if his fluctuating form reflects his uncertainty or if I am the one who shapes his appearance each time.
 Despite his assertiveness, Mark offers encouragement to explore new paths, embrace uniqueness, and helps me rise when I am down.

 Darin, with his flowing beard and ceremonial robe, carries the demeanor of a wise teacher.
 He is the guide who assists me the most when I provide readings.

 Dave, a tall and amiable figure with an Indian heritage, possesses an uncanny ability to uncover information on any subject.
 With his beady eyes peering through spectacles, he resembles a friendly steampunk librarian, always donning a warm smile framed by a soft goatee.

 Lastly, there’s Pan, my black panther—an intriguing presence serving as both my guardian and mentor.
 His essence captivates me the most.
 Pan spends his time carefully observing and studying humans, absorbing their every detail and movement.
 He shares those insights with me, revealing nuances I might otherwise overlook.

-My Boys: Mark, Darin, Dave, and Pan, they are always with me.
-Each one teaches me something new every day, and is always there in my struggles and joy, sharing my journey through life, always looking for ways to make the trip better.
-Just out of the corner of my eye, I always sense them about.
-Have you looked for yours recently?
-I bet they are still there, long forgotten and their advice neglected.
-Look for them, listen to them, hear what they have to say.
-The counsel and advice that they have longed to share with you is right there waiting.
-Be open, be humble, and be prepared to hear some hard truths.
+Mark, Darin, Dave, and Pan—my boys—they are ever-present companions.
+Each day, they teach me something new and support me in both struggles and moments of joy.
+They accompany me on my journey through life, continuously seeking ways to enrich the experience.
+Though I mostly sense their presence out of the corner of my eye, I know they are there.
+When was the last time you sought out your guides?
+I bet they are still there, long forgotten, their advice neglected.
+Take a moment to seek them, to listen attentively, and to hear what they have to share.
+The counsel and wisdom they have longed to impart to you await your discovery.
+Be receptive, be humble, and be prepared to face some hard truths.